Have you, or a biker you know, been a motorcycle accident victim?

 Here are the most common causes that typically contribute to a crash like this:

 A speeding motorist (common in Houston) may fail to spot a motorcycle in time to avoid a collision.
 This is particularly so when the driver is speeding through an intersection or along a turn.
-A speeding motorcyclist can also cause the crash.
+A speeding motorcyclist can also cause a crash.
 The slightest error of judgment can cause the two-wheel-drive to lose its balance, throw off the rider, and cause serious injuries.

 Lane changes can result in wrecks involving motorcycles.
 Lane change accidents also occur when the motorcyclist is in the blind spot of the driver.
-The driver fails to see the rider and switches lanes which can bring the car into a collision with the biker.
+The driver fails to see the rider and switches lanes, which can bring the car into a collision with the biker.

 If a vehicle traveling in front of a bike applies the brakes all of a sudden, the person riding the bike may not be able to slow down in time.
 This causes the motorcycle to slam into the rear of the vehicle.
 Sudden brakes are a common cause of serious motorcycle wrecks.